 Big rocks from space hit the moon, leaving holes called craters.
-The moon is made up of lots of gray color.
+The moon is made up of lots of gray.
 There are no animals and plants because there is no usable water or air.
 What are those light and dark areas on the moon's surface?
 The light areas are highlands or mountains.
 The dark areas are flat, low plains.
 Most of the small craters on the moon were formed by the impacts of meteoroids crashing into the moon's surface.
 The larger craters were probably formed by larger celestial bodies (like asteroids and comets) hitting the moon's surface.
-The largest crater on the moon, The Imbrium Basin, is 700 miles wide.
+The largest crater on the moon, the Imbrium Basin, is 700 miles wide.

-Pre-Assessment/Invitation to Learn
+Invitation to Learn

-How do you think craters were formed on the moon?
-Have students record Their answers on page 4 in their moon books.
+How do you think craters are formed on the moon?
+Where do you think the rocks come from that crash into the moon?
+Why are there so many craters on the moon?
+Have students record their answers in their moon journals.

-Instructional Procedure
+Instructional Procedures